 - Again at the top menu bar, select File > Import > Media (or Cmd+I).
 This will bring up the Media Import window where you can select all the audio and video files you’d like to import into your project.

 - Select all the media you’d like to include in your project and press Import Selected.

 - Close the Media Import window.

 - If you’d like to rearrange the order of the clips in your sequence, you can drag and drop any clip from the timeline into a different spot.
-Final Cut Pro X’s Magnetic Timeline will automatically insert and arrange the clips for you.
+Final Cut Pro’s Magnetic timeline will automatically insert and arrange the clips for you.
 Just make sure that your arrangement doesn’t move any clip on top of another one (vertically).

-Final Cut Pro comes bundled dozens of Titles located in the Browser, where you first imported your media in step 1.
-You can easily add these to your production by dragging them down into the Timeline.
+Final Cut Pro comes bundled with dozens of Titles located in the Browser, where you first imported your media in step 1.
+You can easily add these to your production by dragging them down into the timeline.

-- Above the Browser click the Titles and Generators Sidebar icon to open it (or press Option + Command + 1).
+- Above the Browser click the Titles and Generators sidebar icon to open it (or press Option+Cmd+1).